mui/material-ui/docs/data/material/getting-started/usage/usage.md

 ### CssBaseline

 Material UI provides an optional [CssBaseline](/material-ui/react-css-baseline/) component.
-It fixes some inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements than other popular global style sheets like [normalize.css](https://github.com/necolas/normalize.css/).
+It fixes some inconsistencies across browsers and devices while providing resets that are better tailored to fit Material UI than alternative global style sheets like [normalize.css](https://github.com/necolas/normalize.css/).